'Unimaginable': Heartbreaking reason John Lennon's son broke his vow

 He said: "Why now, after all these years? - I had always said, that the only time I would ever consider singing 'IMAGINE' would be if it was the 'End of the World' But also because his lyrics reflect our collective desire for peace worldwide.
 Because within this song, we're transported to a space, where love and togetherness become our reality, if but for a moment in time…"

-The 'Cannes Man' star believes that the tune "reflects the light at the end of the tunnel" that everyone wants after the "ongoing murderous violence".
+The star believes that the tune "reflects the light at the end of the tunnel" that everyone wants after the "ongoing murderous violence".

 Julian said: "The song reflects the light at the end of the tunnel, that we are all hoping for...
 As a result of the ongoing murderous violence, millions of innocent families, have been forced to leave the comfort of their homes, to seek asylum elsewhere.